sergueyarellano/tddpractice/docs/b.part4.md

 The configuration looks good.
 We provided the correct request info and also the contract that will work as an adapter or model to map the response we will receive from the third party.

-Take a look at the BDD test output
+Take a look at the BDD test output.

 ![](bdd2.png)

 Amazing, three assertions are passing, but there is some failure in the assertion that checks the structure of every element in `body.data`, we can log the output and start debugging.

-ok, there is a problem in our mapping.
+There is a problem in our mapping.
 Each element is mapped to this structure.

 ```js
     {